Engineering Junkies

 Cancer Research UK Confirmed on X

-“Cancer is a disease of our own bodies and it’s hard for the immune system to distinguish between what’s normal and what’s cancer,” Tim Elliot.
+“Cancer is a disease of our own bodies and it is hard for the immune system to distinguish between what is normal and what is cancer.”

 The LungVax vaccine will use technology similar to the Covid-19 vaccine